 PIO & OCI Merger

 The PIO and OCI schemes were merged to maximize benefits and reduce immigration procedures for non-resident Indians (NRIs) visiting India.
+The last date for applying for a OCI card in lieu of the discontinued PIO card was 31st October, 2018.
+After this date requesting for a OCI card will incur a fee.
+Traveling on a PIO card post after September 30, 2019 will not be acceptable.
 As a result of the merger, former Indian citizens receive benefits from both PIO and OCI card schemes.
 Current PIO cardholders now receive greater work, residence, and political benefits and are no longer required to undergo registration protocols through Foreigner Regional Registration Offices (FRROs).

 Prior to the PIO and OCI merger, the PIO card was used to increase travel to India among non-resident Indians (NRIs) and facilitate the travel procedures involved in visiting India.
 The PIO card provided exemption from the registration requirement for visiting India, along with other benefits that were not as extensive as those of the OCI category.